hackmamba-io/Technical-Writing-Course-with-Curriculum/README.md

 ## Required Skills for Technical Writers ⚙️

-**Understand Keywords, topic score and researching skills required to stand out as a Technical Writer.**
+**Understand Keywords, topic score, and researching skills required to stand out as a Technical Writer.**

 <details>
 <summary>Essential Skills</summary>